-Developmental delay is a significant delay compared to others the child's age in one of several areas: physical development, cognitive (mental) development, social or emotional development, or speech development.
+Developmental delay is a significant delay, as defined by the state and measured by appropriate diagnostic tests, in one of several areas: physical development, cognitive (mental) development, social or emotional development, or adaptive development.

 -CONDL-

 FR: SHOW FLASHCARD C2:

 Looking at this list, has a doctor or health professional ever told you that JOSEPH DOE had any of these conditions?